 The AAFP requires the CME provider to retain all documentation associated with the CME activity for at least one year after the activity ends.
 It is recommended to retain evidence of learner participation for up to ten years in the event a learner is audited by a medical regulator.

 Yes.
 The AAFP conducts three types of audits:

-Random: Help to ensure compliance with AAFP Credit System rules, including the Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support.
+Random: Help to ensure compliance with AAFP Credit System rules, including the Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence in Accredited CE.

 Complaint: Conducted when the AAFP is made aware of concerns (e.g. feedback from the learners) about any activity that has been awarded AAFP Prescribed or Elective credit.